Zainabalhaidary/ReassembleTextFragments/README.md

 # ReassembleTextFragments

- A project that reassembles a given set of text fragments into their original sequence.
+ A project that reassembles a given set of text fragments separated by semicolon into their original sequence.

 **example of possible text fragments:**